Engee documentation

 High performance

-Runs at almost the same speed as C, but without the complexities of C/C++.
+It works at almost the same speed as C, but without the complexities of C/C++.

-Powerful maths
+Powerful math

 Extensibility

-Easily connect third-party libraries and work with other languages.
+It’s easy to connect third-party libraries and work with other languages.

 Versatility

-Julia is suitable both for simple tasks and for building complex algorithms, simulations and data analysis.
+Julia is suitable for both simple tasks and for building complex algorithms, simulations, and data analysis.

 Getting started